vertigo-io/vertigo-university/README.md

 =================

 Vertigo university is an up to date source of knowledge about vertigo.
-It's composed of demo apps and code samples.
+It's composed of code samples.

-## vertigo-demo-vega
-A demo application that uses vertigo-vega and an SPA as UI

-## vertigo-demo-struts2
-A demo application that uses vertigo-struts2 to build the UI

-## vertigo-demo-orchestra
-A simple application to use the vertigo-orchestra extensions as a standalone app

-## vertigo-samples
+# vertigo-samples
 Samples are a bunch of code snippets (and more) to help you understand and use vertigo to build your app.
 Each sample targets a specific topic and is composed of several exercices with solutions.